 The easiest and most efficient way to detect VMB is to use pheromone traps.
-The best time to start monitoring is late March or early April; in other words: right now.
+The best time to start monitoring is late March or early April.
 Suterra recommends our VMB Septa Lures loaded into our Small Paper Delta (SPD) Traps.
 The resulting insect sex pheromone trap looks like a little cardboard tent with a sticky liner and lure inside.

 Although the lure is only attractive to VMB males, it is possible for other insects to be caught in the trap.
 This makes it important for the trap checker to be familiar with what male VMB looks like.
 The Suterra technical team is available for in-person, phone, and video consultation to assist with VMB identification.
 The University of California also has helpful insect identification resources online.

 As the population of VMB increases, field workers will notice wet sticky patches on the trunk, leaves and clusters of a grape vine.
 Later, the insects themselves will be visible as waxy white patches on the trunk, canes and in clusters.
-If a vineyard is experiencing an outbreak of leafroll virus, the VMB are likely associated with it.
+If a vineyard is experiencing an outbreak of leafroll virus, vine mealybugs are likely associated with it.

 Use a minimum of two traps in a vineyard.
 For vineyards larger than 40 acres, use at least one trap for every 20 acres to get the best information.
 Traps are usually placed at bud swell as the season begins and need to be monitored throughout the season.
 Place one trap at the center of the vineyard and one at the point where machinery typically first enters the vineyard.
 This is where an infestation is most likely to begin.
 Hang traps from the trellis wire where it will be in the vine canopy and mark the location with flagging tape.
 Check the traps once a week to once every two weeks.
 The lure is rated for one month of use and needs to be changed out on schedule as the season progresses.
 The sticky trap will need to be changed if dust, debris, high insect levels, or other insects get inside it and make seeing VMB males difficult.
 The trap itself will not cause the spread of VMB as it only attracts males, not crawlers.